 There’s a phrase that the FDA states in their policies around CAPA, which elicits a few questions.
-That phrase is “quality data source.”If you’ve been through a CAPA process (and most medical device companies have), then you will have discovered how involved it is and how extensively you need to investigate and report on issues.
+That phrase is “quality data source.”If you’ve been through the CAPA process (and most medical device companies have), then you will have discovered how involved it is and how extensively you need to investigate and report on issues.
 Throw in the term “quality data source” and many people think they know what that means, but you may be surprised at the true answer.

 Let’s explore.
 What is a “quality data source” and what should your company be doing in practice?